Libera-Chat/libera-chat.github.io/bylaws.md

 7. At least the following should be dealt with in the monthly general
    meeting:

-   - The opening of the meeting
+   - The opening of the meeting.

    - Election of:

-     - The chair for the annual general meeting,
+     - The chair for the monthly general meeting,

-     - The secretary for the annual general meeting,
+     - The secretary for the monthly general meeting,

      - Two members to adjust the minutes and count votes.